These vintage hairstyles will help you nail that classic, elegant look.

 To achieve it, you simply have to roll sections of your hair near the crown upward, forming what can be best described as a “pouf,” and pin the sections in place.
 Style it with full bangs for proper ‘60s flair.

 The beehive is the bouffant’s taller, bolder cousin.
 It was not afraid to make a statement, making it the hairstyle of choice of legendary movie stars and iconic fiction characters alike.
 This ‘do requires teasing your locks, and it’s easier to tease your locks when you have second-day hair.

 Editor’s tip: Refresh your hair with TONI&GUY Matte Texture Dry Shampoo, which gives your tresses extra texture.

 Believe it or not, this hairstyle became popular during the war years—proof that the most beautiful things can have the strangest, saddest beginnings.
 It just happened to be a great style for keeping hair away from your face while working, a big consideration for women of that era.
 We’re sure the fact that it’s such a pretty style helped boost its popularity as well!

-Another iconic ‘do during the ‘60s is the flipped ends style.
+Another iconic ‘do during the ‘60s is the flipped-out short bob.
 This feminine hairstyle spells proper, polished, and in-control.
 If you’re feeling extra, play it up (literally) and put the hair on your crown in a bouffant for added glam.

 Editor’s tip: Keep the ends curled to perfection with a spritz of TRESemmé Freeze Hold Hairspray.
 It’s also weather-proof to keep your style in place, rain or shine!

-Big bows on your hair may be passe right now, but it sure was a hit back in your Lola’s day!
-A wide scarf paired with oversized shades give off a glamorous, leisurely vibe, while a slim ribbon with a fun print adds a dose of preppy playfulness to your look.
+Big bows on your hair may be passe right now, but it sure was a hit back in your mom’s or tita’s day!
+A wide scarf paired with oversized shades gives off a glamorous, leisurely vibe, while a slim ribbon with a fun print adds a dose of preppy playfulness to your look.